SanjitRao/truthBeTold/README.md

 # TruthBeTold
-TruthBeTold is a student organization devoted to designing algorithms that can combat misinformation online.
+TruthBeTold is a high-school student organization devoted to designing an algorithm that can combat misinformation online.
+Through this Github, we hope to present our approach and what work we believe still needs to be done.

+##Approach:

 ## Notes for things to add in the future:
 - [ ] Describe TBT's history and methodology (flowchart)